cruzgodar/cruzgodar.github.io/docs/page-structure.md

 - `manual_dark_theme`: if the page is complicated enough that adding the dark theme styles will break it beyond repair.
 If this is true, the page must handle dark theme (and contrast) on its own.

 - `no_footer`: if the footer shouldn't spawn.
 Used on pages like settings.
+This also disables the floating footer.

-- `footer_exclusion`: if the footer is present, which page shouldn't be present.
-The typical value is the current page if it's first level (writing, teaching, etc.), and nothing for any other pages.
+- `footer_exclusion`: which page shouldn't be present in the footer, if it exists.
+The typical value is the current page if it's first level (writing, applets, etc.), and nothing for any other page.

 ## Images on the page

 Directly setting the `src` attribute of an `img` tag or the `background-image` property of anything is only appropriate in extremely rare circumstances.
 When an image is present, its `src` should be left empty and it should have an `id` of `image-<image-name>`, where `<image-name>` is descriptive and (obviously) not used by any other image on the page.
 It also must have a class of `check-webp`.
-To load the images, every page must include a file called `images.json`, even if that file is effectively empty. `images.json` contains keys named `image-<image-name>`, and the corresponding value is another object that contains the keys `webp` and `non-webp` and matches them with urls where the images can be found.
+To load the images, every page must include a file called `images.json`, even if that file is effectively empty. `images.json` contains keys named `image-<image-name>`, and the corresponding value for each is another object that contains the keys `webp` and `non-webp` and matches them with urls where the images can be found.
 These urls can *not* be absolute — they must either be relative, in which case `images.js` will handle finding the absolute url, or link to another site for external storage (typically Google Drive).

 For example, if `/writing/writing.html` contains an image with an `id` of `image-corona`, then the file `/writing/images.json` will include